Last Updated: 02 March 2024

 Even people who don’t have much money or land can become beekeepers.
 The only people who shouldn’t get involved in beekeeping is someone who is allergic to bee stings.

-You’ll need to follow the below steps on How to start a beehive:
+Follow the steps on How to start a beehive:

 - Find out about any local beekeeping regulations in your community.